-This post was published in July 2016 and updated February 2021.
+This post was updated February 2021.

 One of the questions our Design Services team gets all the time is, “How do I fill the blank space on my wall?”
 Sometimes it’s the top of a stair landing, sometimes it’s the wall of a bedroom, and many, many times, it’s the wall space over the sofa!
 Considering all the questions, we figured we’d tackle this question on How to Decorate!
 Here are 10 ways you can fill that big expanse of wall over your sofa to create an impactful focal point.